gramprakash/Stations/Android-Setup-Steps/steps.md

 **Run all the things**

 -After installing genymotion, go to Settings and select the ADB tab.
-Select 'Use custom Android SDK tools' and enter the path specified in your local.propeties file.
+Select 'Use custom Android SDK tools' and enter the path specified in your local.properties file.

 -Add the actual virtual device that runs the version of Android the you have installed.
 (For us, Android API 23).